NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 2/Thunderbird.md

     desc: "_[[Spells/Control Weather|Control Weather]]_"

   - name: "Lightning Blast"
     desc: "`pf2:2` (primal) The thunderbird spreads their wings and blasts their foe with thunderous bolts of lightning.
-Each creature in a 30-foot emanation takes 6d6 electricity damage and 6d6 sonic damage (DC 30 Reflex check save).
+Each creature in a @Template[emanation|distance:30] takes 6d6 electricity damage and 6d6 sonic damage (DC 30 Reflex check save).
 The thunderbird can't use Lightning Blast for 1d4 rounds."

   - name: "Stormflight"
     desc: "  A thunderbird can move in wind with ease.
 They don't treat wind as difficult terrain or need to [[Actions/Maneuver in Flight|Maneuver in Flight]] in high winds."